10 Ways to relieve stress naturally

 Meditation, or mindfulness, only takes 15 to 30 minutes a day, which is possible even in a packed schedule.
 It’s also incredibly affordable, considering the only tool you need is your own mind.
 Just give yourself some silent time to let your thoughts run free or just focus on your breathing.
 That small amount of peace in your day can help you deal with or even release stress.

-Organization offers a sense of control and peace of mind, and there’s a number of ways you can improve in this regard.
+The organization offers a sense of control and peace of mind, and there are a number of ways you can improve in this regard.
 If you’re the kind of person who’s always running around, it can help to make lists so that you remember everything.
 If you’re the kind of person who feels edgy in their own house, tidy up.
 Studies have shown the mere sight of clutter can put us on edge.

 Also, put down that extra cup of coffee.
 While studies have shown that some coffee during the day can offer health benefits, too much caffeine will make you jittery and anxious, and eventually lead to a crash.